globalzoogeochemnet/globalzoogeochemnet.github.io/index.md

 ---

 ### About Us
+---

 We are newly formed network of scientists working on different aspects of zoogeochemistry.
-We are interested in ways in which animals are shaping nutrient landscapes from a broad perspective, beyond any particular animal taxonomic group, spatial scale or ecosystem.
+We are interested in the multitude of ways in which animals are shaping nutrient landscapes.
+We consider this from a broad perspective, focusing on the role that animals play in nutrient cycling, spatial distribution and elemental stoichiometry...
+Our focus is thus broader than any particular animal taxonomic group, spatial scale or ecosystem.

 Our overarching vision for this network is to create a platform for collaboration that will promote coordinated, multi-site research projects that will allow for student exchange between systems and participants, cross-disciplinary knowledge exchange and joint funding application development to scale up the impact and reach of zoogeochemistry research.